Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 library(gestate)

-Then, since gestates’ functionality bases on curve subjects and the analysis approach bases on survival data, the distribution of the data from treatment and control groups need to be specified.
-Assume that the data in the control group follows an exponential distribution Exp(\(\lambda_c\))-distribution with \(\lambda_c=0.1\) and the treatment groups follow Exp(\(\lambda_{t1}\))- and Exp(\(\lambda_{t2}\))-distribution with \(\lambda_{t1}=\lambda_{t2}=0.1*0.5=0.05\) respectively (hazard ratio of \(0.5\), heuristically representing the assumed treatment effect of a \(50\%\) rate-reduction), while other options would be to assume Weibull or piecewise Exponential distribution.
+Then, since the functionality of gestate is based on curve subjects and the analysis approach is based on survival data, the distribution of the data of the treatment and control groups need to be specified.
+Assume that the data in the control group follows an exponential distribution Exp(\(\lambda_c\)) with \(\lambda_c=0.1\) and the treatment groups follow Exp(\(\lambda_{t1}\))- and Exp(\(\lambda_{t2}\))-distributions with \(\lambda_{t1}=\lambda_{t2}=0.1\cdot0.5=0.05\) respectively (hazard ratio of \(0.5\), heuristically representing the assumed treatment effect of a \(50\%\) rate-reduction), while other options would be to assume Weibull or piecewise Exponential distribution.
 This is initialized using:

 effect <- 0.5